Blog

 The current national signal

-The top visible state in this snapshot is Oyo with 71 reports.
-The most common category is Kidnapping with 170 reports.
+The top visible state in this snapshot is Cross River with 3 reports.
+The most common category is Kidnapping with 6 reports.

 Top states by reports